Hevanafa/Hevanafa/README.md

 - C++
 - Python 3
 - C (Turbo C)
-- VB .Net
-- Java (from MIDP)
+- Java (MIDP 2.0)
 - Clojure

-I have used these JavaScript frameworks to make projects in the company that I'm working:
+I have used these frameworks to make projects in the company that I'm working:

+JavaScript & TypeScript:

-- React.js (more than 4 years of experience)
+- React.js (more than 5 years of experience)
 - Socket IO
 - Node.js
+- Deno
 - Vue.js (only for a few months)
 - Phaser 3
 - Svelte
+- Node thermal printer for Kiosk Thermal Printer 80mm

+Rust:

+- Tauri
+- Actix.io

 🎨 I can draw character illustrations as well, which you can browse on: